 the year 2019; yeah, that's what he means," said Stephanie nervously,

-what I meant," echoed Len, trying desperately to
+"Yeah, that's what I meant," echoed Len, trying

 cover for himself upon becoming painfully aware of his blunder, feeling

-like he was making a complete fool of himself and letting the cat slip
+like he made a complete fool of himself and let the cat slip

 himself -- only now, at this point, coming out of his awestruck daze...

-it may be too late, he thought.
-The damage may have already
+But it may be too late, he thought.

-been done.
-Now Theresa will probably kick us out of her dressing
+done.
+Now Theresa will probably kick us out of her dressing room on

-But Theresa was too savvy, and far too nice, to just kick them out
+But Theresa--too savvy and far too nice to just kick them out

-there on the spot.
-Like the officer before her, she was set to
+right there on the spot--set out, like the officer before her, to conduct

-Turning to Stephanie, she said, "Tell me, young lady, are those
+Turning to Stephanie, she began, "Tell me, young lady, are those

 clothes you're wearing part of a stage act, like a burlesque show?"